A Guide to Your Dislocation Allowance During a PCS Move

 The Bottom Line

-Moving isn’t easy or cheap, but allowances, such as DLA, help make the costs more manageable for military members and their families.
-By taking advantage of this benefit, you can focus on the more important parts of your move and turn your new house and installation into a true home.
+Moving isn’t easy or cheap, but allowances like DLA help make the costs more manageable for military members and their families.
+By understanding DLA eligibility and payment timing, you can plan your PCS more confidently and focus on settling into your new duty station as well as turning your new house into a home.

 Katie Melynn